 - The Pennsylvania colony also had a population of Native Americans.
 The colonists had cordial relations with the Native American tribes and periodically traded with them.

 - Pennsylvania colony refused to assist the New England group of colonies that were constantly at war and had constant skirmishes with the Native American tribes.

 - Some notable persons from Pennsylvania were John Dickinson, one of the Founding Fathers of the United States, and Benjamin Franklin, who was a polymath (person with knowledge in many fields).
 It was in Philadelphia, Pennsylvania, that Benjamin Franklin conducted his famous kite-flying experiment.
 He flew a kite during a lightning storm to prove lightning is electricity.
-Franklin was also among the Founding Fathers of the United States.
+Benjamin Franklin (also known as Ben Franklin) was among the founders of the United States.

 - In 1740, a group of prominent Pennsylvanians, including Benjamin Franklin, convened to set up an academy for learning and education.
 The College of Philadelphia was formed in 1755.
 Today, the institution is known as the University of Pennsylvania, which is among the prestigious Ivy League colleges of the United States.

 Pennsylvania Colony and The United States